 3) People do not read individual letters and are likelier to miss letters in function words.
 This issue is prevalent in the “e” and “s” transitions in “onlinesewinglessons” as well as the “g” and “l” transitions.
 When reading the word, the “se” is easy to drop, returning “online wing lessons” comprehended a completely different meaning.

 4) Richard Shillcock and colleagues, also suggest another mechanism that could be a contributing factor.
 They propose that since the retina delivers information to the brain that is split between two hemispheres, each word is split in half in the process of recognition.
 Keeping a domain name to two words (preferably short) capitalizes on this phenomenon.
 The effectiveness can be seen across the web involving some of the world’s largest brands including:

 Matt’s article is a fascinating look at reading and comprehension.
 We have included a link here if you would like to do more research and dive deeper into the subject matter.

 Long-Tail Domain Names Limit Future Growth.

-Using our example “Online Sewing Lessons”, what if sometime in the future, you would like to add a brick and mortar store?
+Using our example “Online Sewing Lessons”, what if sometime in the future, you would like to add a brick-and-mortar store?
 Maybe add eCommerce?
-How about adding a services division to capture the entire value chain for the client and solve all of their sewing related issues?
-The customer can learn to sew, buy equipment, and get service all at the same place, which is better for you (more revenue streams) and better for the customer (great user experience).
+How about adding a services division to capture the entire value chain for the client and solve all of their sewing-related issues?
+The customer can learn to sew, buy equipment, and get service all at the same place, which is better for you (more revenue streams) and the customer (excellent user experience).